 Next day, a farmers’ market and flea market filled the streets.
 I took a tour offered by the tourism bureau.

 Chapel Bridge is the oldest wooden covered-bridge in Europe and the world’s oldest surviving truss bridge.
 It was built across the Reuss River in 1333 as part of Luzern’s fortifications, On the river, over one hundred descendants of the original pair of swans gifted to the city by Queen Victoria glide around regally.

 The bridge connects to the Water Tower, built even earlier.
 Over the years, the tower has been used as a watch station, archive, treasury, prison, and torture chamber.

 The Jesuit Church of Saint Francis Xavier was consecrated in 1677.
 Inside is a pink and gold organ Liberace would have been proud to play.

 The Reuss River Weir System was built in 1861 to control the water leaving Lake Luzern.
 Needles (wooden paddles) are added or removed from the dam by hand to control the water level.

-- Mill Bridge, another footbridge across the Reuss, built in 1408.
+The Mill Bridge, another footbridge across the Reuss, was built in 1408.
 Inside are sixty-seven paintings from the 1600s, called collectively the “Dance of Death.”
 Each painting features images of skeletons to remind us that death is always near.
 For those who are scared straight, a small chapel awaits midway.

 Luzern’s historical Old Town squares, Muhlenplatz, Weinmarkt, Kornmarkt, and Hirschenplatz, among others, are surrounded by colorful half-timbered, frescoed buildings.